bnhays/futuresight/README.md

 - The home page displays a deck import form, recent saved decks, and a random card-art panel sourced from the API.
 - A user can paste a decklist, provide optional deck metadata, and import the deck.
 - The API parses mainboard and sideboard lines, resolves card metadata through Scryfall, caches card records in MongoDB, and stores the imported deck as version 1.
-- Imported decks open in a detail view with grouped card tables, card images when available, mana cost display, type information, color identity, oracle text, Scryfall links, mana curve, land-produced-color summary, and matchup history.
+- Imported decks open in a detail view with list, stack, and gallery display modes; grouped card tables; card images when available; mana cost display; type information; color identity; oracle text; Scryfall links; mana curve; land-produced-color summary; card type breakdown; and matchup history.
 - Decks can be edited by changing metadata or replacing the decklist.
 - Changed deck edits append new numbered versions while preserving previous deck snapshots.
-- The Versions page lets users inspect version history, edit version names and change notes, preview historical versions, and restore an older version as the latest version.
+- The Versions page lets users inspect version history, review card-change summaries, edit version names and change notes, preview historical versions, restore an older version as the latest version, and fork a version into a new deck.
-- Basic matchup results can be logged against the selected deck version with opponent deck, tournament, outcome, and logged date.
+- Basic matchup results can be logged, edited, and deleted against the selected deck version with opponent deck, optional linked library deck, tournament, outcome, and logged date.
 - Card quantities can be adjusted quickly in the deck detail view and saved as an updated decklist.
+- Decklists can be exported from the deck detail view.
 - Decks can be deleted from the list or detail views.
 - Basic empty and error states appear when deck data is missing, unavailable, or cannot be parsed.